-in our department who teach all upper-level undergraduate courses and several adjunct faculty who teach some of our freshman-level classes.
+who teach all introductory majors and upper-level undergraduate biology courses and a number of adjunct faculty who teach some of our freshman-level non-majors classes.
 All of our classes and laboratories are taught by faculty members.
-There are approximately 250 students majoring in biology.
+Each faculty member has their own research laboratory for conducting research.
+Our faculty enjoy mentoring students in research activities, so if you are interested in how research is done, just ask one of our faculty.

 We have two honor societies in the department: Beta Beta Beta